NetworkAI-UniAndes/data_engineering_challenge_2022_1/readme.md

 ## Evaluation
 -----
-We will evaluate your code accuraccy against the ground truth for the closest airports.
+We will evaluate your code accuracy against the ground truth for the closest airports.
 We will do this using a **eval.py** script.
 This script will only need to change the **BASE_PATH** constant to work with your API, therefore be sure that your API is able to retrieve data with the following comands.
 ``` python
 requests.get(BASE_PATH+'/nearest_airports/<user_id>').json()["data"]["airport_id"]
 ```